mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/invalid-virtual-terminal-exception.md

 ---
 title: InvalidVirtualTerminalException class
-description: Virtual Terminal value -mode- is not supported exception.
+description: "Virtual Terminal value -mode- is not supported exception. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Virtual Terminal value -mode- is not supported exception.